zswang666/PnP-Depth/README.md

 # PnP-Depth
 [project page](https://zswang666.github.io/PnP-Depth-Project-Page/) | [paper](https://arxiv.org/abs/1812.08350) | [video](https://drive.google.com/file/d/1XepIu6uSPVI5XidQnabN1_ZLKIfXaQaP/view)

-Implementation for "Plug-and-Play: Improve Depth Prediction via Sparse Data Propagation", [ICRA 2019](https://www.icra2019.org/). **PnP-Depth** is used as an add-on module to existing depth completion models.
+Implementation for "*Plug-and-Play: Improve Depth Prediction via Sparse Data Propagation*", [ICRA 2019](https://www.icra2019.org/). **PnP-Depth** is used as an add-on module to existing depth completion models.
 Only with *a few line of modification on the original code*, we can apply **PnP-Depth** to the model and *obatin performance gain*.

 <img src="index/teaser.gif" alt="photo not available" height="400">